jfhbrook/susitna/README.md

   - should be able to cast 1-d and 2-d to vectors and matrices
   - implement `.\` and `.*`
   - add `'` (transpose)
+- dates/datetimes/durations
+  - needed for timings, which is a loose prereq for starship support
 - objects
   - almost certainly prototypal, no such thing as a class
   - has js-like key iterability but treated as public/private properties
 - tables + sqlite support
   - inspired by posh
-  - possibly inspired by cobol? lol
+  - possibly inspired by cobol?
+  - *possibly* inspired by lua??
   - `select` expression?

 ## Resources